brillout/goldpage/readme.md

 </html>
 ~~~

-To set HTML meta tags of a page, use the page's config:
+To set HTML meta tags of only one page, use the page config:
 ~~~js
 // /examples/html/pages/product.page.js